WWE Clash at the Castle match card, rumors

 The next pay-per-view (PPV) on the WWE schedule is the Clash at the Castle show set to take place on Sat., Sept.
 3, 2022, at Principality Stadium in Cardiff, Wales.
 It’s been 30 years since the last time the promotion held a major stadium show in the United Kingdom.

-We’re just under two weeks out from showtime, and here’s how the card looks:
+We’re just under one week from showtime, and here’s how the card looks:

 - WWE Universal Championship: Roman Reigns (c) vs. Drew McIntyre

 McIntyre became top contender by beating Sheamus in a Good Old Fashioned Donnybrook match.
-Although Karrion Kross got himself involved and made some threats, all signs point to this singles match sticking as the main event of the show.
+Since then, McIntyre has had to deal with danger from all sides, as he’s been up against not just The Bloodline & Sami Zayn but Karrion Kross lurking in the shadows.

 - SmackDown Women’s Championship: Liv Morgan (c) vs. Shayna Baszler

 Baszler won a Gauntlet match to book her ticket to Cardiff for this title match.
 Morgan has been nursing an arm injury for weeks.
-Ronda Rousey looms large.
+They’ve done next to nothing to build to this in a meaningful way.

 - Intercontinental Championship: GUNTHER (c) vs. Sheamus